luismcastillo/SJSU-art75/tutorials/03a_gitHubPageSetup/README.md

-# HTML/CSS
-## Part 1: Creating a GitHub Page - Free hosting on GitHub!
+# Creating a GitHub Page - Free hosting on GitHub!

  ◇─◇──◇────◇────◇────◇────◇────◇─◇─◇